ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 ### Default table styles

-The default tables feature allows configuring the default look of tables in the editor.
+The table styles feature allows configuring the default look of tables in the editor.
 The configuration object should be synchronized with the {@link builds/guides/integration/content-styles editor content styles}.

 The **“Table properties”** button in the toolbar will show the applied table properties to the table.